kalepail/soroban-quest--pioneer/README.md

 Gitpod is built around a fully-functional copy of the VS Code IDE.
 Entirely in your browser!
 All the things you can do in the local version of VS Code, you can do here.
-Any extension you have in your local copy, you can install it here.
+Just about ny extension you have in your local copy, you can install it here.
 You get the idea.

 ## Docker Container'd